uwcartlab/webmapping/Chapter08/readme.md

             .call(yAxis);

 Note that we use the `.call()` method to invert the order of the code, feeding the `axis` selection to the `yAxis`.
-This is a useful shorthand for generator that does not return anything; it is functionally equivalent to (Example 3.8).
+This is a useful shorthand for generator that does not return anything (Example 3.8).

 ###### Example 3.8: Inverting `.call(yAxis)` in _main.js_